 After the banquet speaker Friday night the Student Program Committee will host a game show/contest.
 All (students and faculty) are welcome to participate in round one.
 There will be prizes!

 Workshop on Leadership in the Mathematical Sciences

 Saturday (TBA), hosted by Mihail Barbosu, RIT.
-Topics: Incentives for Faculty Involvement.
+Topics: How to assess and support student success.

 Saturday (TBA) Facilitation by Jennifer Biermann, Leah Bridgers (SUNY Oneonta), Deanna Haunsperger (Carleton College), Katelynn Kochalski (SUNY Cortland), Elizabeth Wilcox (SUNY Oswego)